Officials announce closing of Carmichaels pool, day camp

-County officials announced earlier this week that the county's modified day camp offered at Wana B Park in Carmichaels has been canceled and the Carmichaels swimming pool is closed for the remainder of the summer season.
+Greene County officials have canceled the modified day camp offered at Wana B Park in Carmichaels, and the borough’s swimming pool has closed for the remainder of the season due to low attendance.

-In a release issued Monday, Commissioner Mike Belding said low attendance and a lack of staff were key factors for the pool's closing and the day camp's cancellation in Carmichaels.
+Commissioner Mike Belding said a lack of staff also factored into the pool closure and camp cancelation.

 Belding said attendance at the Greene STAR (Summer Time Arts and Recreation) program at the day camp’s Carmichaels location “has been as low as zero children for some days, and even at the highest attendance rate does not justify keeping the camp open.”

-Swim lessons have been discontinued because of those requirements and the Carmichaels pool will remain closed until next season, the release states.
+Swim lessons have been discontinued because of those requirements, and the Carmichaels pool will remain closed until next season.
 The Waynesburg Water Park continues to remain open.

 Refunds are available for swim lessons and pool passes.
 For individuals who purchased Carmichaels’ pool passes, all passes, no matter the color or timeframe, will be honored at Waynesburg Water Park without restrictions, Belding said.